Skin or Punch Biopsy

 Dr Wong always tells his patients the following:

 • If we are dealing with cancers, scar is our secondary concern.
-The primary objective is to remove all the cancerous cells and we would try to obtain as good a scar as the situation permits
+The primary objective is to remove all the cancerous cells and we would try to obtain as good a scar as the situation permits.

 • We would avoid skin biopsy if we could proceed with treatment based on clinical diagnosis alone.
 Otherwise, a skin biopsy with a little scar is unavoidable.